Koshechkin shuts out Czechs to put Russians in Olympic final

-GANGNEUNG, South Korea (AP) The Russians will play for the Olympic men’s hockey gold medal for the first time in 20 years thanks to a 34-year-old goaltender on a roll.
+GANGNEUNG, South Korea (AP) The Russians expected to play for the Olympic men’s hockey gold medal for the first time in 20 years.

+After Canada’s last flurry was ended with the puck sent out of the offensive zone, the Germans hugged and huddled in celebration with the Canadians simply standing around in disbelief.

+Matthias Plactha had a goal and an assist, Frank Mauer and Brooks Macek each had a goal for Germany.
+Gilbert Brule had a power-play goal for Canada before being ejected for a high hit on David Wolf.
+Mat Robinson and Derek Roy also scored for Canada.

-Veteran goaltender Vasily Koshechkin stopped all 31 shots he faced to put the ”Olympic Athletes from Russia” into the final with a 3-0 victory over the Czech Republic on Friday.
-Russia last reached the Olympic final in 1998 when it lost to the Czech Republic and hasn’t won gold since 1992 when it played as the Unified Team.
+For Russia, veteran goaltender Vasily Koshechkin stopped all 31 shots he faced to put the ”Olympic Athletes from Russia” into the final with a 3-0 victory over the Czech Republic on Friday.
+Russia last reached the Olympic final in 1998 when it lost to the Czech Republic and hasn’t won gold since 1992 when it played as the unified Community of Independent States team.

 ”It would just mean everything to us,” forward Mikhail Grigorenko said of trying to end the 26-year drought. ”It’s huge for us, for the players, for Russian hockey and the whole country.”